 Reduce heat to low; cook, uncovered, 2 1/2-3 hours or until liquid is slightly reduced.
 Strain mixture through fine wire mesh strainer.
 Set aside to cool.
 Skim and discard fat.
 Discard all solids.

-- Use kitchen shears to cut through rib bones and joints of turkey carcass so they fit better into a pan.
-You could use 2 carcasses of rotisserie or roasted chickens in place of the turkey carcass.
+Use kitchen shears to cut through rib bones and joints of turkey carcass so they fit better into a pan.
+You could use two carcasses of rotisserie or roasted chickens in place of the turkey carcass.

-- When cooked, the broth will have a jelly-like consistency, similar to canned consommé.
+When cooked, the broth will have a jelly-like consistency, similar to canned consommé.
 The broth is liquid when heated.
 Broth can be frozen, but the jelly-like consistency will break down when thawed.
-It is still fine to use in any recipe calling for stock or broth.
-It will turn liquid when heated.
+It is still fine to use in any recipe calling for stock or broth as it becomes liquid again when heated.